 - Lifeline for 3,000 rural post offices: Minister vows to continue £50million annual subsidy for ‘vital’ services

 The Post Office is hoping to find another home for the service in the village and has advertised on the runapostoffice.co.uk website.
-Closing date is the 13 September 2020.
+Closing date is 13 September 2020.
 The post office website site says “it can take between seven months to a year from the moment your application is submitted to your brand new branch opening its doors to customers” so don’t expect anything soon.
 New owners and anyone employed to operate the service will also have to complete a DBS (Disclosure and Barring Service) check and there are a series of training and engagement programmes that need to be completed.
+You may also need to use your own money as a surety.
 Any aspiring postmasters may want to check out the links at the bottom of this page.

 Providing post office services in a retail establishment can increase footfall.
 If no-one comes forward one option for Eye would be to have an ‘outreach‘ service such as nearby Thorney.
 The Thorney service is run in one of the local community buildings but opening times and services are limited.